Native American Justice

 - Support all states with Developing and funding an Urban Indian Liaison Office as part of the to improve community relations with Urban Indians.

-- Many homes in reservations do not have street addresses, therefore posing a challenge for the Native communities to register to vote, or get access to mail-in ballots.
+- Many homes in reservations do not have street addresses, thereby posing a challenge for the Native communities to register to vote, or get access to mail-in ballots.
 I will work with tribal communities to determine the best resolution to this issue, in order to ensure all Native Americans are able to exercise their right to vote.

 Education and Child Welfare

 - Ensure that the Department of Education fully funds and includes Tribal Sovereignty Curriculum developed by Tribal leaders in all states.

 - Support increasing and expanding community health centers, behavioral and mental health services, and chemical dependency and suicide prevention programs for Native youth within Tribal communities and school systems.

 - Implement the essential role of Native families and parent committees in the decision-making process of their children’s education, health and well-being as defined by the Indian education legislation.

 - Provide funding for judicial training on the Indian Child Welfare Act of 1978 to eliminate the loss of Native children’s ties and identities to their families, cultures and homelands.

 - Improve and align government policies and efforts, including data collection, to appropriately identify and classify American Indian/Alaska Native and multi-racial students to adequately support the distinct education criteria, funding and programs.